jarrett-m/Legrand_Autologin/README.md

 # IMPORTANT!

-# Prerequisite: __
+# Prerequisite:
-pip install webbot __
+pip install webbot
-pip uninstall selenium __
+pip uninstall selenium
-pip install selenium==3.141.0 __
+pip install selenium==3.141.0
-A recent version of google chrome. __
+A recent version of google chrome.

-This script will read the usernames and passwords in the "names_and_pass.txt" and then store if the login was succesful into the log.txt file. __
+This script will read the usernames and passwords in the "names_and_pass.txt" and then store if the login was succesful into the log.txt file.

-# Execution: __
+# Execution:
-Execute the python file. __
+Execute the python file
-You can adjust username and passwords in the names_and_pass.txt file, format:  __ {USERNAME} {PASSWORD} __
+You can adjust username and passwords in the names_and_pass.txt file, format:
+{USERNAME} {PASSWORD}
-One username and password per line. __
+One username and password per line.

-Log file will not be cleared every run, as it just appends all logins. __
+Log file will not be cleared every run, as it just appends all logins.

-# Waring: __
+# Waring:
-This script will open a brower and go to the website automatically, (it can take up to 5-8 seconds for the webpage to first load) it is best to not touch your mouse/keyboard until the script is complete. __
+This script will open a brower and go to the website automatically, (it can take up to 5-8 seconds for the webpage to first load) it is best to not touch your mouse/keyboard until the script is complete.

-Thank you for considering me as a canidate :) this was a lot of fun and have not really done anything like this before! __
+Thank you for considering me as a canidate :) this was a lot of fun and have not really done anything like this before!